A Coastal Maine Road Trip

 Days 1-2: Kennebunkport

 Kennubunk and Kennebunkport are two picturesque towns right next to each other, commonly called The Kennebunks.
-There’s history, shopping and great restaurants in the area – you could easily spend 4 days here!
+There’s history, shopping and great restaurants in the area – you could easily spend 4 nights here!

-From a charming downtown Main Street to stately mansions on Oceans Drive, we fell in love with Kennebunkport.
+From charming Main Street downtown to the stately mansions on Oceans Drive, we fell in love with Kennebunkport.
 The town is most famous for being the summer home of the Bush clan, who have a majestic compound on Walkers Point.Read more: The Best Things to Do in Kennebunkport

 Things to Do in Kennebunkport, Maine